greghull/webapp/README.md

 # webapp

-A Clojure library designed to ... well, that part is up to you.
+A Clojure web framework for getting sites up and running quickly.

+Will Feature:

+- User authentication
+- Stripe Payments
+- Email
+- Document-based Database
+- Basic Administration

 ## Usage

-FIXME
+$ lein uberjar
+$ java -jar <path to webapp-standalone jar>

+Or run it from your repl by calling (mount/start) in webapp.core

 ## License

-Copyright © 2021 FIXME
+Copyright © 2021 Greg Hull

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at